How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Default Rate 6%

-Penalty for Exceeding Usury Limit Forfeiture of all interest; borrower can recover double interest paid
+Penalty for Exceeding Usury Limit Forfeiture of all interest; interest already paid is deducted from the principal (Ala.
+Code 8-8-12)

 Statute of Limitations 6 years